Stoginator/NFLPick6/README.md

 7. Small weekly payouts for special cases:
    1. Perfect Six: you pick the winners for all six games in one week
    2. Consecutive Perfect Sixes: you pick the winners for all six games in back-to-back weeks

+### Legal Issues
+1. Not allowed to use NFL team names or team logos --> don't think non-monetization will fix this

+### Change Management for Future
+1. Collecting Dues and Award Payments
+   1. Current state: Operator receives dues from all participants and pays out at the end of the season.
+   2. Future state: System receives dues from all participants and then pays out at the end of the season.